 Ghostwriting produces income for an up-and-coming writer's own work.
-The experience and connections may help unknown writers learn to write like the celebrities consumers know and love.
+The education, experience, suggestions and connections may help unknown storytellers learn to compose valuable information about new subjects.

 Ghostwriters may be early to break out with revolutionary technology.
-Comfortable traditional writers may not see it coming.
+Comfortable traditional writers may not see change coming.
 Voice may be the next arena.
-The written word may be threatened by change.
+The written word may be threatened by digital dominance.

 Celebrated ghostwriters can serve as excellent mentors for beginning writers.
-Ghostwriters help find niche markets for content.
-They help expand careers to a new field.
+They are alert to niche markets for content.
+They help expand careers to new fields.
 They turn mediocre books into raging successes.

 Celebrities harbor a growth mindset.
 They recognize when a stale market needs an overhaul.
-New and unknown writers often do not know what the market wants.
-It is hard to write about unknown things.
+New and unknown communicators often do not know what the market wants.
+It is hard to communicate about unknown things.

 Ghostwriting can result in a bigger slice of the business.
 This ghost thinks that a slice of anything is better than all of nothing.
 Is it time for a change of pen name?
 That is this ghost's goal.

 Ghostwriters get a boost from big names behind them.
 Celebrities foster good public relations.
-They may give a new writer a career boost.
+They may give a new talent a career boost.
 Upstarts can gain marketing strength and momentum from spillover.

 Few stars scream “We Support Only the Top 1%”.
 Someone as big-hearted as they are celebrated may help a promising writer.
-Hope comes with the creation of additional room at the top, not with more clutter at the bottom.
+Hope comes with additional room at the top, not with more clutter at the bottom.